breakintoprogram/agon-bbc-basic/MANUAL.md

 - If c is between 0 and 63, the foreground text colour will be set
 - If c is between 128 and 191, the background text colour will be set

-If three parameters are passed, and the mode is a paletted mode, then the colour c will be set to the passed rgb value
+If three parameters are passed, and the mode is a paletted mode, then the colour c will be set to the passed rgb value.
+Note that the AGON has four levels per component: 0x00, 0x55, 0xAA and 0xFF.

 Note that this requires VPD 1.03 or higher.